uncms-dev/uncms/docs/README.md

 # UnCMS

-!> **Warning**: UnCMS is currently in alpha, best suited for the curious and fearless.
+!> UnCMS is currently in alpha, best suited for the curious and fearless.

 UnCMS is a developer's CMS toolkit for Django emphasising simplicity, speed, and familiarity.